microscopic-image-analysis/bayes-mef/README.md

 To reproduce the ptychographic reconstruction results from the paper, please follow the below steps:

-1. Please clone this repository and install the *pinned* dependencies in a conda environment.
+1. Please clone this repository and create a conda environment.
    ```bash
    git clone https://github.com/microscopic-image-analysis/bayes-mef.git
    cd bayes-mef